aibicn/aibigit/README.md

 10. Enter the LIGHTS screen, you can control the lights added above, or voice control lights

-    (Currently, it is recommended to use alexa control BL602)
+    (Currently, it is recommended to use Alexa control BL602)

 ## Factory Reset Night Light